 This is one of those, seems-too-easy to put on the blog kind of “recipes.”
-Especially because I do not consider myself an expert on protein shakes.
+Especially because I’ve never considered myself an expert on protein shakes.
 But it’s because they’ve never been YUMMY ENOUGH FOR ME.
 Always team chew-my-calories over drinking them.
 Always.
-UNTIL THIS.
+UNTIL THIS Chunky Peanut Butter Chocolate Protein Shake!

 Dessert has always been essential to me.
 It just is.
 Maybe I should kick the addiction– maybe I shouldn’t eat so late.
-Maybe if I did Whole 30 I’d kick the need for sweet and feel invincible.
-But honestly, I’m not sure I want to kick it!
+Maybe if I did Whole 30 I’d lose the need for sweets and feel invincible.
+But honestly, I’m not sure I want to!
 My sweet treat on the couch at night, after the kids are in bed– with Ross hanging out (or snoring) next to me… it’s too important to me.

 When I first started counting macros, a protein shake was my LAST RESORT dessert.
 When I’d spent all of my carbs and fat on a dinner out maybe.
 I would try and get excited about it but it didn’t fool me.
 Mostly I tasted protein and ice… it was watery and hollow in flavor.
 So I get it if you’re skeptical.
-But once I found my formula, I have NOT GOTTEN off of this thing.
+Once I found my formula, I have NOT GOTTEN off of this thing.
 I keep waiting to get hooked on something new.
-But you guys it’s been like two years.
+But you guys it’s been like three years.
 And I’m not always tracking!
+Certainly not always “cutting” (eating in a deficit).
 But THIS.
 This is what I want every night until forever.

 I wish the details didn’t matter.
 But they do.
-All protein shakes are NOT created equal.
+Le me tell you; all protein shakes are NOT created equal.

 I have fallen in love with this shake.
 Done the same, every time.
 I even decided I had to weigh my ice because it was always so hit and miss for me before!
 I’d see other people enjoying theirs, but then I’d make one and it’d be too watery… or too frothy… or taste like nothing.
 Or worse, like protein powder.
 And I’m sipping or spooning, hoping it’s gonna get better as I go.
 And then annoyed I’ve spent the macros and I’m just all cold and didn’t get to eat anything.